-In terms of fitness, the device features a next generation accelerometer and gyroscope which can sample motion data 8 times faster.
-In addition to dishing out more accurate fitness tracking stats, this allows the watch to identify and send out alerts if you fall or trip.
+In terms of fitness, the GPS-enabled device features the latest generation accelerometer, gyroscope and heart rate.
+In addition to dishing out accurate fitness tracking stats, this allows the watch to identify and send out alerts if you fall or trip.

-The previous generation introduced a number of heart rate sensing functions such as high heart rate alerts.
-This has been expanded now to detect low heart rates.
-Series 4 also intermittently analyzes heart rhythms and sends alerts for atrial fibrillation.
+The previous generation introduced a number of heart rate sensing functions such as high and low heart rates.
+Just like Series 4, Series 5 also intermittently analyses heart rhythms and sends alerts for atrial fibrillation.
 There is also an FDA-approved ECG sensor that lets you know if your heart rhythm is normal or there are issues.

 For runners on a budget